-- We use Passive checks to monitor asynchronous services that do not give positive result with Active checks at regular intervals of time.
+We use Passive checks to monitor asynchronous services that do not give a positive result with Active checks at regular intervals of time.

 Answer: A Docker Container is a lightweight system that can be run on a Linux operating system or a virtual machine.
 It is a package of an application and related dependencies that can be run independently.

 Since Docker Container is very lightweight, multiple containers can be run simultaneously on a single server or virtual machine.

 With a Docker Container, we can create an isolated system with restricted services and processes.
 A Container has a private view of the operating system.
 It has its own process ID space, file system, and network interface.

 Multiple Docker Containers can share the same Kernel.